How to Approach an Academic Mentoring Session

 2. Get as much background information as possible: from the students themselves, from their LASSI scores, or from tutee self-assessments.

-4. Let the student know that they can be as open and honest as possible.
-If they hate a course they are taking, you want to know that, so make sure they are not holding back information from you.
+4. Let students know that they can be as open and honest as possible.
+If they hate a course they are taking, you want to know that, so make sure they are not holding back information.

 During the Session

 1. Allow the session to be a two-way street.
 You never want to dictate a session with a student.